pranavdulepet/echelon-ai-workflow/README.md

 pip install -r requirements.txt
 ```

-3. Configure environment variables in a `.env` file in the project root or export them:
+3. Configure environment variables in a `.env` file in the project root or export them (set `DISABLE_DOTENV=1` to skip loading `.env`, which is helpful in sandboxed CI or when file permissions are locked down):

 ```bash
 OPENAI_API_KEY=sk-...